16 May Chai-spiced Apple Rose Tart

 - Preheat the oven to 180°C. Roll the pastry out to 3-4mm thick and use to line a 24cm diameter tart tin (preferably a loose-bottomed tin).
 Carefully fit the pastry into the tart tin, pressing well into the edges.
 Roll your rolling pin across the top of the tin to smoothly remove any excess pastry on the edges.
 Keep the excess pastry wrapped in clingfilm in the fridge or freeze for another day.

 - Place in the fridge for 30 minutes (this prevents the pastry from shrinking).

-- To make the frangipane filling, beat together butter and sugar until light and fluffy.
+- To make the frangipane filling, beat together the butter and sugar until light and fluffy.